Music at Oakwood University

 Also in 2003, the Aeolians' many accomplishments were recognized when they were honored with induction into the Alabama Music Hall of Fame.
 Moore led the Aeolians in a performance at the time of that ceremony.32

 Following completion of his doctorate, Mallory returned to OC in 2004 to lead the choirs for two more years before accepting a position at Sligo Church in Takoma Park, Maryland.
-Norman Crarey, whose high school choirs have won numerous superior ratings in festivals for over two decades, became director of OC choral activities at the beginning of this school year.
+Norman Crarey, whose high school choirs had won numerous superior ratings in festivals for over two decades, became director of OC choral activities for one year, to be followed in 2008 by Jason Max Ferdinand, a former accompanist and arranger for the choir and its student conductor.
+He studied conducting with Mallory and subsequently completed a master's degree at Morgan State University.
+While there he accepted a position at Pine Forge Academy where he taught for eight years before coming to Oakwood.
+While at OU, he completed a D.M.A. at the University of Maryland in 2015.
+In his time as director of the Aeolians, the group has received a record number of national and international awards.

 Although in the its first years the nearby small town of Huntsville had viewed the school with hostility, those feelings changed as the school's success of in revitalizing the land and introducing innovations in agriculture became known.
 Over that first century, as Huntsville grew and then surrounded OC, it developed a sense of ownership and pride in the college's achievements, especially those in music.